|WELCOME CONFUSED DILEMNA SPELLER, YOU ARE VISITOR NUMBER

 I would sometimes even pronounce the word out loud as in "well mate you've got a right DilemNA there!".
 No wonder I got some strange looks...

-Now then, most spelling mistakes come about because the correct spelling isn't what you'd expect it to be - for example it's very easy to understand why young kids often spell school as skool because that's the way it sounds.
+Now then here's the thing, most spelling mistakes come about because the correct spelling isn't what you'd expect it to be - for example it's very easy to understand why young kids often spell school as skool because that's the way it sounds.
 But with Dilemna it's a particularly odd mistake for myself and millions of others to have made because it's exactly the other way round - ie. we've somehow made the word much more complex by adding the silent N.

 From the hundreds of comments received here it seems that the Dilemna with an 'N' spelling spreads across many generations from 15 to 90+ year olds and right across the world - every English speaking nation seems affected!

 This site alone attracts visitors from over 50 different countries.

-One of the interesting things about this spelling 'error' is that on first discovery you'll see that very many report feeling a bit physically shaken by it - as if a fundamental building block in their upbringing has suddenly crumbled away and left them feeling disorientated.
+One of the interesting things about this spelling 'error' is that on first discovery you'll see in the Comments that very many report feeling a bit physically shaken by it - as if a fundamental building block in their upbringing has suddenly crumbled away and left them feeling disorientated.

 So what is the possible explanation??